-[Update: Some offers mentioned below have expired.
-You can view the current offers from our partners here — Barclaycard Arrival Plus World Elite Mastercard and Chase Sapphire Preferred.
-Disclosure: Cards from our partners are mentioned below.]
+[Update: Some offers mentioned below have expired and/or are no longer available on our site.
+You can view the current offers from our partners in our credit card marketplace.
+DISCLOURE: Cards from our partners are mentioned below.]

 Cruise lines offer a hassle-free vacation experience for travelers looking to embark on an adventure without worrying about the logistics.
 Dining, nightlife, luxury amenities and the actual travel are all provided, and often at a lower price than a traditional trip.

 To reward loyal cruise customers, many major cruise lines also offer credit cards that can earn cardholders cruise benefits and travel credits.
 If you’re a frequent cruiser, check out our list of every major cruise credit card (plus two bonus picks for general rewards credit card alternatives).

 Remember, before applying for any new credit card, it’s a good idea to check your credit scores to make sure you qualify — particularly for rewards credit cards, which can have higher credit score requirements.
 You can get your two free credit scores, updated every 14 days, right here on Credit.com.
 (And here’s a guide to what makes up a good credit score.)

 Disney Premier Visa Card

 Disney’s Visa credit card earns rewards dollars redeemable for Disney vacations, onboard spending credits and merchandise.
 Cardholders earn 2% in rewards dollars on gas, groceries, dining and purchases made at Disney locations and 1% rewards on all other purchases.
 At the time of this writing, Disney also is offering a bonus $200 Disney Gift Card when you spend $500 within three months of opening the card.